Credit for Prior Learning

 The first-semester SLCC student who has taken a College Board AP Credit exam must have scored at least 3 to receive appropriate course credit for the equivalent SLCC course.
 The determination of AP credit application to SLCC courses is subject to periodic review by the Division Deans in conjunction with the appropriate Department chairpersons.
-This process produces a published crosswalk of AP courses and SLCC course equivalencies when a minimum score of 3 is achieved.
+This process produces a published Advanced Placement Crosswalk and SLCC course equivalencies when a minimum score of 3 is achieved.
 The crosswalk is reviewed periodically and comparisons will only be made on the currently approved crosswalk at the time the student applies.
 A student may not receive credit toward a degree solely on the basis of an Advanced Placement test score.
 The College reserves the ability to request, receive and assess supplementary assessment materials to establish course equivalencies.
 For all applications for Advanced Placement, the student must request that an original transcript from the College Board be sent to the Office of the Registrar for college evaluation and filing with the student’s records.
 College Board AP Credit scores are valid for three years from the original test date.
-There is no ability to appeal the outcome of this process.
+There is no ability to appeal the outcome of this process

 When AP credit is considered for program or course placement purposes, this final placement decision is made by the appropriate Department Chairperson or Divisional Dean.
 Important:

 - Students must request consideration of AP scores for equivalent credit of SLCC courses in the first semester of enrollment at the College.

 - The student must request that an original transcript from the College Board be sent to the Office of the Registrar for evaluation.